 residential status is 'Entitled' (you’ve lived in Jersey for 10 years) or 'Licensed' (you are an essential employee in the island).

 High property prices mean that rental costs are also high.
-For 'Qualified' properties (for people with 'Entitled' or 'Licensed' status), the average advertised rental price for a 1 bedroom flat is around £1,000 per month, and the majority of rentals advertised are in the price range of £800 to £1,200 per month.
+For 'Qualified' properties (for people with 'Entitled' or 'Licensed' status).

 Moving to Jersey: accommodation